-Purging disorder is an eating disorder characterized by consistent and excessive purging intends to induce weight loss.
-Purging can entail misusing laxatives, inducing vomiting, exercising compulsively, or fasting/restricting food.
-Purging disorder is not its own diagnosable eating disorder, though it falls under the category of “other specified feeding or eating disorder.”
+Purging disorder is an eating disorder characterized by consistent and excessive purging intended to induce weight loss.
+Purging can entail misusing laxatives, inducing vomiting, exercising compulsively, or restricting food.
+Purging disorder is not its own diagnosable eating disorder, but it falls under the category of “other specified feeding or eating disorder.”

 What Is Purging Disorder?

-Purging disorder refers to intentional and recurrent purging without binge eating.
+Purging disorder is one type of “other specified feeding or eating disorder” (OSFED) that involves intentional and recurrent purging without binge eating.
 People may purge through vomiting, but they might also use diuretics, laxatives, medications, exercise, and long forms of fasting.1 Like other eating disorders, purging disorder also coincides with poor body image, obsessive thoughts about food and eating, and high levels of shame and secrecy.

 Purging Disorder Vs. Bulimia

 Purging disorder and bulimia nervosa have similarities, but people with bulimia purge in response to episodes of binge eating.
-Purging disorder, on the other hand, is defined by the purging itself, and not it being a compensatory behavior.
+Purging disorder, on the other hand, is defined by the purging itself, and not it being a compensatory behavior related to bulimia.

 Purging Disorder Vs. Anorexia